✈️🐾 Flying with Your Dog to Europe in 2026: Costs, Airline Rules & Complete Checklist

 Traveling with my dog Elmo took planning, patience, and a bit of paperwork hustle.
 But every café, every hike, and every tail-wagging moment abroad made it unforgettable.

-If you’re thinking about it—start early.
-Book a pet-friendly airline (Lufthansa, Air France, KLM, TAP Portugal are popular) and give yourself 2–3 months to get everything in order.
+If you're thinking about it—start early.
+Book a pet-friendly airline and give yourself 2–3 months to get everything in order.

 Requirements change.
-Always confirm with your vet, airline, country embassy/consulate, and USDA APHIS (or your local animal health authority).
+Always confirm with your vet, airline, country embassy/consulate, and USDA APHIS.